-Practical conversation and improvement of conversational fluidity based on everyday experiences, current events, cinema, cultural topics and readings.
-Emphasis on use of idiomatic expressions and current usages.
-Training in pronunciation, enunciation, and vocabulary-building.
-Basic computers required for accessing online information.
-Not open to native speakers of Spanish.
+This course focuses on the development and improvement of oral communication skills based on discussions of everyday experiences, current events, cinema, cultural topics, and readings.
+Emphasis on vocabulary-building and the learning of idiomatic expressions, along with pronunciation practice.
+This is a web-enhanced class, requiring students to access coursework online.
+Not recommended for native speakers of Spanish.

 SPANISH 8 IS REPEATABLE BUT MAXIMUM UC CREDIT IS 4 UNITS.